The Black Boys rebellion: George Croghan

 The Royal Proclamation of 1763 forbade the trading of "war-like" trade items (guns, knives, tomahawks, gunpowder, lead, rum, whiskey, etc.) to Native Americans.
 Furthermore, British Indian Department agents such as George Croghan were forbidden to trade goods with Native Americans for profit or to receive land from them.
 Croghan, his trading partners, and the Philadelphia merchants who supplied the goods disregarded these restrictions.

-Anticipating a change in trade policy that would again fully open trade with the Indigenous peoples of the Ohio Country, Croghan devised a plan to establish himself west of the Proclamation Line before other traders and speculators, with the potential to gain immense wealth through land speculation.
-As well as an Indian agent, Croghan was an entrepreneur and a businessman nicknamed "Big Business" by the Native Americans.
-His problem was how to get around the Proclamation's prohibitions against trading warlike goods with the Indians.
+Anticipating a change in trade policy that would again fully open trade with Native Americans, Croghan devised a plan to establish himself west of the Proclamation Line before other traders and speculators, with the potential to gain immense wealth through land speculation.
+As well as serving as a British Indian Department agent, Croghan was an entrepreneur and a businessman nicknamed "Big Business" by the Native Americans.
+His problem was how to get around the Proclamation's prohibitions against trading warlike goods.

 British officers, led by Colonel Henry Bouquet, tasked Croghan with transporting diplomatic presents to Fort Pitt.
 Croghan secretly approached Baynton, Wharton, & Morgan of Philadelphia sometime in late 1764 with a proposal.
 The firm received goods by ship from Britain, kept warehouses, and sold goods at wholesale to businessmen who in turn would sell or trade goods to consumers on the frontier, both travelling merchants and shopkeepers in Carlisle.
 Croghan planned to transport £20,000 to £30,000 sterling worth of trade goods including rum and gunpower to Fort Pitt.
 He believed that there would be little reason to fear inspection in winter.
 By February 1765, Croghan's shipment of goods was ready to move.